sachiweb/microsoft_outlook/README.md

 # microsoft_outlook Auth System
+I created the website by Django,Html,Css,DRF,RestApi and mysql for database.
-Microsoft Outlook OAuth system that enables users to both login and sign up while ensuring the continuous management of user sessions and authentication tokens.
+This Microsoft Outlook OAuth system that enables users to both login and sign up while ensuring the continuous management of user sessions and authentication tokens.
 # webpage look
 # screen sort -